Dead Stock in Inventory Management

 What is Dead Stock?

 Dead stock is sometimes also referred to as dead inventory.
-Dead stock, according to businessdictionary.com relates to goods that have remained or not sold to consumers before you remove them from the sale.
-Sometimes dead stock may be retained in the same warehouse as other goods that are on sale, or you may also store them in a separate facility.
-It is essential to have a good inventory management plan so that dead stock does not accumulate because it may be dangerous for your business.
-For a business to thrive, you must ensure you do not have dead stock because it can cause losses, both because of poor cash flow and also loss of opportunity on faster-moving inventory.
-For this reason, it is essential to first take a look at factors or causes of dead stock.
+According to businessdictionary.com, dead stock, refers to goods that have remained or are not sold to consumers before you remove them from the sale.
+Sometimes dead stock may be retained in the same warehouse as other goods that are on sale, or you may also store them in a separate location.
+Having a good inventory management plan is essential to avoid an accumulation of dead stock.
+The impact of dead stock includes poor cash flow and loss of opportunity on faster-moving inventory.

 Reasons for Dead Inventory

-As a business person, it is crucial that upon ordering merchandise from a supplier or a producer, you ensure that the products are in perfect condition.
-It would be best if you did it immediately when the goods arrive at your warehouse or retail outlet.
-It is because after receiving the goods, the supplier will assume that all the goods are in perfect condition, and if any reports occur afterward about defective goods, it will all be upon you.
+It is crucial that upon ordering merchandise from a supplier, you ensure that the products are in perfect condition.
+It would be best if the goods are immediately inspected upon arrival at your warehouse or retail outlet.
+Upon receiving the goods, the supplier will assume that all the goods are in perfect condition and any defect reports will not be replaced afterward.
 These faulty products will have nowhere to go because you cannot sell them to customers.
 Thus they will remain in storage leading to dead stock.
 This kind of dead inventory does not have any positive benefit because the seller will not be able to regain his capital or earn any profit from the goods.

-This arises when the available market is not able or does not have the purchasing power to buy the commodities.
-It may occur because people do not have money at the time to purchase goods, or they have different tastes and preferences.
-Also, if you provide products in the wrong season, it may cause them not to sell.
+This arises when the available market does not purchase the goods you have.
+It may occur because your goods are priced beyond what people are willing to pay for or they have different tastes and preferences.
+It could also be the wrong season or a product that is no longer popular.
 These factors may cause the goods to remain unsold, therefore leading to dead stock.
-If you are unable to forecast the demand, there is also a high possibility of you ordering more than you could sell.
-Therefore you should first check your market’s capabilities to purchase before offering the products.
-One of the key ways to ‘predict’ and forecast is by understanding your customer’s purchasing behavior.
-ERP solutions such as Microsoft Dynamics 365 gives you the ability to understand your customer’s historical purchases, and thus gives you the ability to fine-tune your purchasing forecast.
+The inability to forecast demand can lead to over-ordering.
+Therefore, you should first check your market’s capabilities to purchase before offering the products.
+One of the key ways to predict and forecast is by understanding your customer’s purchasing behaviour.
+ERP solutions would also give you an insight into your customer’s purchasing history so you can fine-tune your purchasing forecast.

-This is also a factor that leads to dead stock- It arises when staff put in charge of interacting with customers do not have the appropriate communication skills.
-Poor communication causes customers not to be appropriately informed on goods a company offers, thus low sales.
-Miscommunication can also cause older stocks to remain in the warehouse while newer stocks are being sold.
-FIFO is a very crucial terminology for those with perishable inventory because the inability to remove older stock first will result in expiry or spoilage.
-Electronic items such as mobile phones, cameras, television are also prone to such issues because trends change very rapidly.
+Staff that are not able to articulate the benefits of the product you carry can also result in dead stock.
+Poorly communicated product information results in customers not being able to appreciate the products that you carry.
+Besides that poor communication in the warehouse can also result in older stocks being sidelined and newer stock being sold.
+FIFO (First In First Out) is an important warehouse practice as the inability to remove older stock first will result in expiry or spoilage.
+Electronic items such as mobile phones, cameras, and television are also prone to such issues because trends change very rapidly.
 Low sales will cause some commodities to remain unsold, therefore leading to dead stock.

 Disadvantages of Dead Inventory